-‘DNS Probe Finished No Internet’ (or DNS_PROBE_FINISHED_NO_INTERNET) is very common and frustrating error, which occurs while trying to browse the internet in Google Chrome web browser.
-It is one kind of DNS Server Error faced by millions of Chrome users lately and can be easily solved by configuring DNS server.
-And, if you are one of the victims of this error, then this blog post it for you.
+‘DNS Probe Finished No Internet’ (or DNS_PROBE_FINISHED_NO_INTERNET) is a very common and frustrating error, which occurs while trying to browse the internet in the Google Chrome web browser.
+It is one kind of DNS Server Error faced by millions of Chrome users lately and can be easily solved by configuring a DNS server.
+And, if you are one of the victims of this error, then this blog post is for you.

 After some trial-and-error testing of all suggested fixes, which I found over the internet, here’re what worked for me to solve DNS Probe Finished No Internet issue and might work for you as well.

 6 Ways To Fix DNS Probe Finished No Internet Error in Google Chrome Web Browser

 Below are some solutions provided by experts to fix Google Chrome’s DNS_PROBE_FINISHED_NO_INTERNET error in Microsoft Windows 7, 8, 8.1, and 10 desktops and laptops.

 Here all you have to do is change your default automatically obtained DNS server addresses to open DNS or Google DNS.
 To do this, follow the below-mentioned steps:

 - Step 1: Right-click on the Network icon located in Windows Task Bar Menu.